-These cards, which you load with funds, allow you to make purchases, both online and offline.
+These cards, which you pre-load with funds, allow you to make purchases, both online and offline.
 You can also use them to withdraw money from ATMs.

 The Benefits of Prepaid Cards

-There's a reason for this: You are directly providing the funds for your prepaid card with your money.
-Say you deposited $1,000 on a prepaid card.
-You now have a balance limit of $1,000.
+The reason is that you are directly providing the funds for your prepaid card with your money.
+Say you deposited $1,000 on a prepaid card, you now have a balance limit of $1,000.
 You cannot spend more than that, though you can increase your prepaid card's balance whenever you'd like.

 Another advantage?
 These cards are easy to get, and you can qualify for them quickly.
 In fact, you can usually purchase prepaid cards in minutes online.
 Once you load the cards with money, you are free to start using them.

-Finally, if you have a history of running up big credit-card bills or emptying your checking accounts, prepaid cards offer protection.
+Finally, prepaid cards offer protection.
 Because your purchasing power is limited to the amount of money on your card, you cannot overspend.

 Beware of Fees

-Some providers of prepaid cards, for instance, will charge you a fee -- often as high as $4 -- when you use your prepaid card at certain ATMs.
+Some providers of prepaid cards will charge you a fee -- often as high as $4 -- when you use your prepaid card at certain ATMs.
 Others might charge you a small fee for every transaction you make with your prepaid debit or credit card.
 These can add up.

-If you are aware of the fees, though, and you take the steps necessary to avoid them, you might find that prepaid cards are the right option for you.
-If you use these cards wisely, you might even boost your financial health enough to qualify for traditional credit cards again.
+If you are aware of the fees and you take the steps necessary to avoid them, you might find that prepaid cards are the right option for you.
+To ensure you find the right prepaid card for you, explore the features and benefits of various options.